DianaPurice/D.Purice-Bootstrap-Portfolio/README-instructions.md

 ## Instructions

-1. Create a new GitHub repositories and name it `Bootstrap-Portfolio`.
+1. Create a new GitHub repositories and name it `Bootstrap-Portfolio`. xx

-2. Clone this repository to your computer.
+2. Clone this repository to your computer.xx

-3. Inside your `Bootstrap-Portfolio` repo, create the folder structure for the webpage.
+3. Inside your `Bootstrap-Portfolio` repo, create the folder structure for the webpage.xx

-   - Create a folder structure.
+   - Create a folder structure.xx

-     - Create a `index.html`.
+     - Create a `index.html`.xx

-     - Create a `css` folder.
+     - Create a `css` folder.xx

-       - Inside create a `style.css` file.
+       - Inside create a `style.css` file.xx

-   - Create an `images` folder.
+   - Create an `images` folder.xx

-       - Place all your images in this folder.
+       - Place all your images in this folder.xx

 4. Using Bootstrap, recreate your portfolio site with the following items:

    The website should include the following bootstrap components:

-    - A Navigation bar
+    - A Navigation barxx

     - A navigation menu at the top.
-Feel free to use the navbar code provided in Bootstrap's documentation, or create your own navbar by applying the correct Bootstrap classes to your HTML.
+Feel free to use the navbar code provided in Bootstrap's documentation, or create your own navbar by applying the correct Bootstrap classes to your HTML.xxx

-      - Include links that are applicable to your portfolio.
+      - Include links that are applicable to your portfolio.xxx

-        - Links should navigate to the appropriate sections
+        - Links should navigate to the appropriate sections xxx

-    - A hero section
+    - A hero sectionxx

-        - A jumbotron featuring your picture, your name, and any other information you'd like to include.
+        - A jumbotron featuring your picture, your name, and any other information you'd like to include.xx

-    - A work section
+    - A work sectionxx

-      - A section displaying your work in grid.
+      - A section displaying your work in grid. xx

-        - If you need to use placeholder image use: https://placehold.co/
+        - If you need to use placeholder image use: https://placehold.co/ xx

-      - Use bootstrap cards for each project.
+      - Use bootstrap cards for each project.xx

-        - The description should give a brief overview of the work.
+        - The description should give a brief overview of the work.xx

-      - Each project will eventually link to your class project work!
+      - Each project will eventually link to your class project work!xx

     - A skills section

       - List out the skills you expect to learn from the bootcamp.

-    - An about / contact section.
+    - An about / contact section.xxx

-      - An "About Me" section in the same row.
+      - An "About Me" section in the same row.xx

-    - A footer section.
+    - A footer section.xx

-      - All hyperlinks should have a hover effect.
+      - All hyperlinks should have a hover effect.xx x

-      - All buttons should display a box shadow upon hover.
+      - All buttons should display a box shadow upon hover.xx

-5. Your Bootstrap solution should minimize use of media queries.
+5. Your Bootstrap solution should minimize use of media queries. xxx

 6. Deploy your new Bootstrap-powered portfolio to GitHub Pages.